Benefit from a wide range of advanced treatments designed for eye diseases

 Corneal Cross-Linking (CXL) for treating Keratoconus

-This minimally invasive, in-office procedure is also referred to as corneal collagen cross-linking.
+Corneal cross-linking is a minimally invasive, in-office procedure that is also referred to as corneal collagen cross-linking.
 It’s designed to strengthen the cornea if it has been weakened, usually by keratoconus.

 A healthy cornea has “crosslinks” that connect its collagen fibers, keeping it strong enough to retain its normal shape.
 Corneal cross-linking increases these crosslinks to help the cornea retain its normal shape and prevent further vision loss.

-The CXL procedure applies liquid riboflavin (vitamin B2) to the surface of the eye followed by a controlled ultraviolet light.
+The corneal cross-linking procedure applies liquid riboflavin (vitamin B2) to the surface of the eye followed by a controlled ultraviolet light.
 This is to eliminate corneal ectasia, which is mostly associated with keratoconus

 The National Keratoconus Foundation is a wonderful resource for keratoconus patients and families.
 They offer information and support through free, interactive online forums.
 These forums provide keratoconus patients with a unique opportunity to share their experiences, concerns, and stories with others who can truly understand the challenges of living with this condition